the-linck/VBScript-CRUD/docs/DB_Entity.md

 ### Foreign Entities

 To enable Foreign Entities, a Dictionary must be stored on the *Foreign* static field.
-This dictionary's keys keep the fields of the Entity thar will be used to store other entites, and the dictionary's keep the class-name of this entities.
+This dictionary's keys keep the fields of the Entity that will be used to store other entites, and the dictionary's values keep the class-name of this entities.

 ```ASP